 SUMMER CAMP FAQ

-You can always access registration information and account status, as well as update any account details by logging in to your CampInTouch account on the registration page.
+You can always access registration information and account status, as well as update any account details by logging in to your CampInTouch account.

 Yes, you can call us to register over the phone; however, for most parents online registration is an easier and faster option.

 Full payment is due at the time of registration, unless enrolling in a payment plan.
 We are unable to reserve a spot in camp without completed registration and payment.
 We accept Visa, MasterCard, Discover, and Amex.
-A Payment Plan is available at the time of registration.
+A Payment Plan is available at the time of registration and requires a deposit fee.
 See below for more information about Payment Plans.

 CLICK HERE for more details about applying for these positions.

 Yes, if you register for the same “Camp Experience” for the same session, they will be together.
 When you register, please be sure to record friends’ names in the space provided.

 Typically, “Camp Experiences” begin filling up in by mid-January and 95% of all Camp Experiences fill to capacity.
 Register as soon as possible to ensure your children and their friends get a spot in their preferred “Camp Experience.”

 Please check the Thorne registration website to see the number of spots remaining.
 If a “Camp Experience” is full, we will give you the option to be placed on a waitlist and will notify you of your status if there is an opening.
 The waitlist is free and encouraged as each year many waitlisted campers end up being able to attend.
 Often this is due to a cancellation or if Thorne adds a second session of the same “Camp Experience.”